smruthi33/Code-Pattern/README.md

 * [Python](https://www.python.org/): An interpreted high-level programming language for general-purpose programming

-## Overview
-In this code pattern, we have considered applications for purchase agreement and rental agreement.
-Typical documents that are submitted for these applications are PAN (Permanent Account Number) card, Driving License, Cheque leaf, Passport and the application form itself.
-When an application is made user uploads scanned images of above documents.
-These documents are classified and application form document is identified from it.
-Text is extracted from the image of application form document.
-From the text thus extracted, information, relevant to the type of application, is identified using Watson's natural language processing capabilities.

-There are two configuration files.
-1. To specify the information to look into application form documents.
-2. To identify what application documents it is

-We will use Python, Jupyter notebook, SK-Learn and Keras libraries, Watson Natural Language Understanding service and IBM Cloud Object Storage

 # Steps
 Follow these steps to setup and run this developer journey.
 The steps are described in detail below.